marlin-spike/Watch/README.md

 # Unity3 Analog Clock Project

+A simple Unity3D project showcasing an interactive analog clock created using basic primitives like cylinders, cubes, and Canvas UI elements.
+The clock dynamically updates in real-time to display the current hour, minute, and second, making it an ideal learning resource for Unity beginners.

 This project is a simple analog clock implemented in Unity3.
 The clock consists of a cylinder for the clock face, cubes for the hour and minute hands, and a Canvas for displaying the clock numbers.

 ## Features